mia-platform/documentation/docs/fast_data/architecture.md

 The Fast Data architecture can be configured in various ways depending on your needs.
 There are no hard constraints, but generally, all the services belong to the same Kubernetes namespace, while the MongoDB and Kafka instances can be on managed hosts, on the same cluster, on-premise, etc.

-The SoRs usually belong to a different network portion, far from all the processing logic, since they must be kept independent of all the Fast Data flow, with the only exception of the CDC being connected to them.
+The System of Record usually belongs to a different network portion, far from all the processing logic, since they must be kept independent of all the Fast Data flow, with the only exception of the CDC being connected to them.

 ### Standard Architecture